vpxd service fails to start due to Postgres corruption

 • Run a DB check to identify if PostgreSQL has any issues

-• If VACUUM FULL does not resolve corruption issues, the environment will need to be restored.
-Please identify a good backup copy and restore it.
+• If VACUUM FULL does not resolve corruption issues, the environment will need to be restored using a valid backup.

 • If restoring is unable to resolve the corruption issue, redeploy the vCenter as the environment is beyond repair and impacting the database integrity.